Associate Dean of Fine Arts and Associate Professor of Ceramics

 Instructor, Ceramics and Foundations

 Linda Nguyen Lopez (b.
-1981) received a BFA from California State University of Chico and a MFA from the University of Colorado at Boulder.
-Lopez has exhibited her work in New Zealand and throughout United States including Robischon Gallery, Denver; Long Beach Museum of Art, Long Beach; Crystal Bridges Museum of American Art, Bentonville; The Clay Studio, Philadelphia; and the Jane Hartsook Gallery at Greenwich House Pottery, New York.
-She has been an artist in resident at The Clay Studio and the Archie Bray Foundation.
+1981) received a BFA from California State University of Chico and an MFA from the University of Colorado at Boulder.
+Lopez has exhibited her work in New Zealand and throughout United States including The Hole, NYC; Fisher Parrish Gallery, Brooklyn; Robischon Gallery, Denver; Long Beach Museum of Art, Long Beach; Crystal Bridges Museum of American Art, Bentonville; The Clay Studio, Philadelphia; and the Jane Hartsook Gallery at Greenwich House Pottery, New York.
+She has been an artist in residence at The Clay Studio, Archie Bray Foundation and Greenwich House Pottery.
 In 2016, Lopez received the Lighton International Artist Exchange Program Grant to attend C.R.E.T.A.
 Rome Residency Program.
 She is represented by Mindy Solomon Gallery in Miami, FL.